gary-rafferty/gary-rafferty.github.com/_posts/2019-11-19-Goal-Setting.md

 Sometimes it helps to identify some traits and characteristics of the people you admire.
 Maybe you had a colleague who could estimate and plan work with precision, or the manager who seems to able to communicate across departments with impeccable clarity.
-Use those characteristics and traits to idenfity skills that you would like to hone, then set yourself some specific tasks to go about achieving that.
+Use those characteristics and traits to identify skills that you would like to hone, then set yourself some specific tasks to go about achieving that.

 Again, goals need to be SMART, and peppered throughout the year to foster continuous improvement and development